-- In a pressure cooker, heat 3 table-spoon mustard oil and add all the ingredients mentioned in For Tempering section.
+- In a pressure cooker, heat 3 table-spoon mustard oil and temper with ingredients mentioned in For Tempering section.
 Allow them to splutter.

 - Now, add chopped onion and green chillies and sautè until the onion turns translucent.

-- Now, add potato, whole garlic and mutton cubes.
-Add required amount of salt and mix very well.
+- Now, add potato, whole garlic and marinated mutton.
+Add required amount of salt and mix very well until oil starts separating.

-- On medium flame, stir for 3 minutes and add warm water till half level of the mutton.
+- Add warm water till half level of the mutton.
+Give a quick mix.

 - Cover the lid of the pressure cooker and cook for 5 whistles.
 Turn off the flame and let the pressure cool down completely.